 No portion of the income and property of a body or an association with incorporated trustees may be paid or transferred directly or indirectly, by way of dividend, bonus, or otherwise to the members of the association.
 [CAMA §686(1)] Associations with incorporated trustees may pay their employees reasonable remuneration for services rendered.
 [CAMA §686(2)]

-Active members of the managing council or governing board of an association with incorporated trustees may not take a salaried position or any other position in the organization that is paid by fees.
-[CAMA §686(2)(a)] However, members of the managing council or governing board may be reimbursed for out of pocket expenses, as well as reasonable rent for properties leased to the organization.
-Members of the managing/governing bodies may also be paid a reasonable fee for services rendered.
+Active members of the managing council or governing board of an association with incorporated trustees may not take within the organization a salaried position or any other position that is paid by fees.
+[CAMA §686(2)(a)] Members of the managing/governing bodies may, however, be reimbursed for expenses incurred in connection with the work of the association and be paid a reasonable rent for properties leased to the organization.
 [CAMA §686(2)(b)]

 Company Limited by Guarantee